 Rachel is an artist and activist who leads multi-week classes that focus on quilt designs that inspire and tell a story.

-Both ladies can be contacted for private versions of their classes if you prefer that over a group setting.
-However if you have a quilting project in the works and need help with just one aspect, either teacher would be able to schedule a lesson with you.
+Rachel can be contacted for private versions of her classes if you prefer that over a group setting.
+However if you have a quilting project in the works and need help with just one aspect, she would be able to schedule a lesson with you.

 Quilting Private Lesson Ideas: